sddevelopment-be/saboteurs/manuscript/managers/README.md

 For leaving no fingerprints — only process artifacts,

 **Operative SHADOW FERN** has been awarded the

-*Iron Weasel Cross (First Class)*  with distinction in Cultural Misalignment and Procedural Obfuscation.
+*Iron Weasel Cross (First Class)*
+with distinction in Cultural Misalignment and Procedural Obfuscation.

-> _Be like Fern: Stay visible.
+_Be like Fern: Stay visible.
 Deliver nothing.
 Leave with applause._

 {pagebreak}

-{width: 10%, float: right}
+{width: 10%, align: middle}
 ![](ossd_logo_trans.png)

 ---